General questions

 You can verify your identity at any stage, but we strongly encourage you to do it as soon as you register.
 We will not be able to help you until your ID has been checked and verified.

-Our team will check your documents when you have submitted them.
-As long as there are no issues, they will verify your account.
+When we receive your ID submission our team will check your documents and as long as there are no issues, will verify your account.
 You can check your status via your skindoc profile.

-Yes, you will need to provide proof of guardianship for any patient under the age of 18.
-We can accept the following documentation as proof of guardianship:
+Yes, you will need to provide ID or proof of guardianship for any patient under the age of 18.
+We can accept the following documentation:

 We aim to complete the verification process within 24 hours.
 We recommend that you upload the documents as soon as possible to avoid any delays.